Hamburger

 Company limited by guarantee

-The total liability of members to contribute to the assets of the company in the event of being wound is to a minimum of NGN100,000.
+The total liability of members to contribute to the assets of the company in the event of being wound shall not at any time be less than NGN100,000.

 Incorporated Trustees